Breast-Cancer-Risk-Prediction-Project/data-management/BCRPP_QC_R_Excel_Program/BCRPP_QC_DataDictionary_Version_1/readme.md

 # BCRPP QC R and Excel Program

-**Note: This is the BCRPP data QC program for the BCRPP data dictionary version 1**.
+**Note: This is the BCRPP data QC program for the BCRPP data dictionary version 1 (https://nih.app.box.com/file/1558407318830)**.

 ## Instructions:

-The code uses several packages which may need to be installed.
+The code uses several R packages which may need to be installed.
 The code to install the required packages is provided in comments (followed by a "#").
 For example:

 ``` r
 #install.packages("tidyverse")